Al-Houthi family: Description

-The clan is large in number and is mainly based in the Marran Mountains of Sa’ada Province in North-Western Yemen.
-The Al-Houthi clan has produced numerous Ulama of the Zaydi Shia community in Yemen, being affiliated with the Jaroudi sect of Zaydi Shi'ism.
-The family traditionally had presided as Qadis in the Sa’ada region until the 1962 civil war in Yemen which resulted in the Zaydi Imamate, the Mutawakkilite Kingdom that had ruled Yemen for about one thousand years being overthrown by the Yemeni republicans supported by Gamal Abdel Nasser of Egypt.
-The Zaydi Imamate was held at that time by the Al-Rassid Clan from which the Al-Houthi clan derives from.
-Hussein Badruddin Al-Houthi had founded the Hizb Al-Haqq movement that would lead to the Houthi movement that sought to bring back Zaydi Shia rule to Yemen, with the Zaydi Imamate being restored with a Sayyid or Hashemite leading it, a key point in the Houthi and Zaydi Shia doctrines.
+The clan is large in number and is mainly based in the Marran Mountains of Sa'ada Province in North-Western Yemen.
+The al-Houthi clan has produced numerous Ulama of the Zaydi Shia community in Yemen, being affiliated with the Jaroudi sect of Zaydism.
+The family traditionally had presided as Qadis in the Sa'ada region until the 1962 civil war in Yemen which resulted in the Mutawakkilite Kingdoma continuation of the Zaydi Imamate that had ruled Yemen for about one thousand yearsbeing overthrown by the Yemeni republicans supported by Gamal Abdel Nasser of Egypt.
+The Zaydi Imamate was ruled at that time by the Rassid dynasty from which the al-Houthi clan derives.